demisto/content-docs/content-repo/extra-docs/packs/content-management.md

 **NOTE:**  You can download directly from the development server.
-If downloading Automations and integrations, you need to use the `demisto-sdk split` command to split the content into the correct format.
+If downloading Automation and integrations, you need to use the `demisto-sdk split` command to split the content into the correct format.

   - **Migrate detached out-of-the-box content**

       If you have out-of-the-box  content from a content pack that is detached (such a Phishing incident type) and want to use the CI/CD process, run the following command:

-      `demisto-sdk download --system --type <object to download such as layouts, playbooks, scripts> -i <the name of the object to download> -o <the output directory>`
+      `demisto-sdk download --system -item-type <object to download such as layouts, playbooks, scripts> -i <the name of the object to download> -o <the output directory>`

       It is recommended to download to a new `SystemPacks` folder to avoid validation errors.
 The object needs to be stored in the `SystemPacks` folder to preserve the pack structure.

       **NOTE**: Only the detached items are stored and not other files such as pack metadata, release notes, readme, etc.

-      For example, to download the detached phishing incident type layout, run `demisto-sdk download --system --type layouts -i Phishing -o SystemPacks/Phishing/Layouts`
+      For example, to download the detached phishing incident type layout, run `demisto-sdk download --system -item-type layouts -i Phishing -o SystemPacks/Phishing/Layouts`

       If you want to download the **Phishing Investigation - Generic v2** playbook run the following:

-       `demisto-sdk download --system --type playbooks -i Phishing_investigation_-_Generic_v2.yml -o SystemPacks/Phishing/Playbooks`
+       `demisto-sdk download --system -item-type Playbook -i Phishing_investigation_-_Generic_v2 -o SystemPacks/Phishing/Playbooks`